Ken Hall (Australian footballer): AFL career

 After impressing with the reserves in 2001, Hall was drafted by Essendon with the 46th selection in the 2002 AFL Rookie draft, thereby placing him on the Bombers' rookie list.
 Speaking to The Mercury, Hall described the opportunity as exciting said that it has always been his dream to play in the AFL.
-In the lead-up to the 2002 season Hall played in all three of Essendon's pre-season matches, of which the Bombers lost every game.
-Rookie listed players must be promoted to the senior list before they play a senior AFL match, so Hall began the 2002 season playing in the VFL for Essendon's reserves team.
+In the lead-up to the 2002 season Hall played in all three of Essendon's pre-season matches.
+Rookie listed players must be promoted to the senior list before they can play a senior AFL match, so Hall began the 2002 season playing in the VFL for Essendon's reserves team.

 When Dean Solomon suffered a season-ending knee injury in late March, Hall was one of three players in contention to be promoted to the senior list in place of Solomon.
-After approximately one month of assessment Hall was deemed the most impressive of Essendon's three rookies and was elevated to the senior list.
+After one month of assessment Hall was deemed the most impressive of Essendon's three rookies and was elevated to the senior list.
 In early June, Hall played particularly well in defence for the reserves against the Murray Kangaroos, and was subsequently in consideration to play for Essendon's senior team.
 Essendon had been plagued by injury throughout 2002 and this, coupled with Hall's good form in the VFL, resulted in him making his AFL debut in round 12 against Hawthorn.
-After a poor performance in his debut match, in which he did not record a statistic and spent most of the match on the bench, Hall was dropped backed to the VFL side the following round.
+After a poor performance in his debut match, in which he did not record a statistic and spent most of the match on the bench, Hall was dropped backed to the VFL the following round.
 Despite showing good form in the VFL for the remainder of 2002, Hall was unable to break back into the senior Bombers line-up.
-Although Hall failed to have an impact at AFL level, he played well at VFL level and was third in the reserves' best and fairest award.
+Although Hall failed to have an impact at AFL level, he played well at VFL level and came third in the reserves' best and fairest award.